Interact makes integration with your NLP engine completely transparent and code-free using Intent Flows.

 |Entities||(Read Only) Entities are maintained in the NLP engine and viewable in their associated Domain in the Admin Console.
 An Entity is used to extract parameter values from chatbot input.
 All important data that you need to get from a user request will have a corresponding Entity.|

 |Intent Flows||An Intent Flow is a conversation-driven workflow used by the IA to supply the essential data and logic that it needs in order to respond to chatbot-based interactions and transactions.
 In the IA, each Intent can be associated with one approved Intent Flow.
 Intent data sent by the NLP engine is mapped by the IA to determine which Intent Flow will be triggered and which Entities are used in order to fulfill a chatbot request.|

 |IA Runtime Variables||Upon sync with an NLP engine, the IA creates various read-only variables that it uses to support fulfillment activities during runtime.
 A Designer can access these variables in their Flows like any other variables, using the Variable Editor and Variable Lists:

 You can view all IA-generated variables in the Admin Console.

-Note: When an IA runtime variable is currently being used in an Approved Flow, it may not be possible to synchronize that variable with the NLP engine, resulting in a Partial Sync error.
+Note: With DialogFlow and Watson, when an IA runtime variable is currently being used in an Approved Flow, it may not be possible to synchronize that variable with the NLP engine, resulting in a Partial Sync error.